Richfletch92/BWGM/README.md

 - [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) Used for the main backend framework for website along with Python.
 - [GitHub](https://github.com/dashboard) Used to host my repository.
 - [Heroku](https://www.heroku.com/) Used for deployment and hosting my website.
-- [VS Code](https://code.visualstudio.com/) Used as the main IDE for developing my project.
+- [VS Code](https://code.visualstudio.com/) Used for the main IDE for developing my project.
 - [Co-Pilot](https://copilot.microsoft.com/) The primary AI used for assisting in developing my project.
 It was used through VS Code with a built-in extension from GitHub.
 - [ChatGPT](https://chatgpt.com/) The secondary AI used for further consulting when Co-Pilot was failing to help or providing overly complex code.
 - [Balsamiq](http://balsamiq.com/) Used for creating and designing my wireframes.
 - [Google Fonts](https://fonts.google.com/) Used for retrieving font designs for my website.
-- [Font Awesome](https://fontawesome.com/) Used for Icons on social media icons etc.
+- [Font Awesome](https://fontawesome.com/) Used for social media icons etc.
 - [Favicon.io](https://favicon.io/) Used for creating my favicons.
 - [ImageColorPicker](https://imagecolorpicker.com/) Used for extracting the hex code from Plex's website.
-- [TMDb](https://www.themoviedb.org/?language=en-GB) API from their website was used to generate all of my images and details for each movie/series.
+- [TMDb](https://www.themoviedb.org/?language=en-GB) Used for API to extract all images and details relating to movies and series.

 [Return to Contents](#table-of-contents)